Need help? We are available to speak to you 7 days a weekRead More

 Form 1195—Identity Declaration is used to verify identity for specific Australian citizenship applications.
 It helps you prove your identity and allows the government to verify your personal information.
 Completing this form correctly requires careful consideration and attention to detail.
 Errors, inconsistencies, or incorrect information may affect the assessment of your application and could result in processing delays or refusal.

-At Australian Migration Assistants, we understand that the process may feel complex or unclear for many applicants.
+At Australian Migration Agents, we understand that the process may feel complex or unclear for many applicants.
 Our team can review Form 1195 to ensure that it is complete and free from errors.

 The Department of Home Affairs uses the Identity Declaration form when assessing online applications for Australian citizenship based on descent or evidence.
-It includes the applicant’s details, a recent passport-sized photograph, and a declaration signed by an eligible Australian citizen who knows the applicant.
-It helps prevent identity fraud and ensures the accuracy of identity verification.
+It helps stop identity theft and makes sure that identity checks are correct.
+The form needs the following:

 You must complete this form if you are applying online for Australian citizenship by descent or evidence of citizenship.
 You do not need to complete Form 1195 if you are applying for citizenship by conferral.
 This includes permanent residents applying to become Australian citizens through the standard pathway.